Understand your invoice for your Microsoft MCA billing account

 |Subtotal||The pre-tax amount due|

-The charges pages show the cost broken down by product.
+The charges for your invoice start on page two and show the cost broken down by product or service.
+If you have multiple products or services that are paid for with the same billing profile, the section details might continue for several pages.
 For Azure customers, the charges might be organized by invoice section.
 For more information about how invoice sections are used with Azure products, see Invoice sections in Get started with your Microsoft Customer Agreement billing account.
-Within each product order, cost is broken down by service family.
+Within each product order, cost is itemized by service family.
+The following table explains the fields shown on the charges pages in your invoice.

 |Unit price||The effective unit price of the service (in pricing currency) that is used to calculate the charge.
 This price is unique for a product, service family, meter, and offer.|